Cervical spine instability as a cause of your digestive disorders

 (4:30) Leaky gut syndrome

-- Leaky gut syndrome can be the result of diminished or impeded vagus nerve signaling.
-The tight junctions of the digestive track widen and then you get substances get into the bloodstream that shouldn’t be there.
-If you have been treated for a long time with leaky gut syndrome and you have vast food sensitivities and you’re not getting better you may actually have a structural cause of that condition called upper cervical instability hampering vagus nerve flow and causing the condition.
+- The leaky gut syndrome can be the result of diminished or impeded vagus nerve signaling.
+The tight junctions of the digestive track widen and then substances get into the bloodstream that shouldn’t be there.
+If you have been treated for a long time with the leaky gut syndrome and you have vast food sensitivities and you’re not getting better you may actually have a structural cause of that condition called upper cervical instability hampering vagus nerve flow and causing the condition.

 We saw a patient who had seen a neurologist for migraines; an ear, nose, and throat doctor for dizziness, that they thought was a problem with her eustachian tubes.
 Then she had various barium swallow studies because she had swallowing difficulties.
 The worst symptom was that every time this patient ate she got bloated and suffered from all kinds of digestive problems.
 This lead to hepatobiliary iminodiacetic acid (HIDA) scans of their gallbladder; liver CT scans; they had gastroenterology assessments with a tube stuck down their stomach and everything comes back normal.

 So how do we treat a patient like this and how do we determine if these problems are from a vagus nerve compression in the neck?